WaffleGnome/BattleFieldRemake/README.md

 BattleFieldRemake
 =================
-This site was made as an example for the codecademy group [Web Development Tutorials](http://www.codecademy.com/groups/html-projects).
+This site was made as an example for the codecademy group [Web Development Tutorials](http://www.codecademy.com/groups/html-projects)[Menu Design Project](http://www.codecademy.com/groups/html-projects/discussions/51e3305e9c4e9d6b630069a8)

 Heres my example so far.
 For best quality and full effects use chrome, Firefox is ok.